cazhiareese/farmToTable/README.md

 ## Usage Guidelines
+- 3 Terminals are needed to run the program and server (backend, frontend, MongoDB)
+- Ensure that you have a .GITIGNORE file before pushing to the repository

+      node_modules/*

+- **For Windows Users**
   - Windows Subsystem for Linux and Visual Studio Code are recommended to be used

-- 3 Terminals are needed to run the program and server (backend, frontend, MongoDB)

-For Windows Users, remove the following in the **package.json** file in the *frontend* folder so it can load normally

-      WATCHPACK_POLLING=true

 - Administrator login for the website